CalderaWP/Caldera-Forms/readme.txt

 * FIXED: Inline JavaScript for some form fields types that didn't work when jQuery was loaded in footer.
 * IMPROVED: Loading of color picker in shortcode form preview.
 Hi Matt.
 * FIXED: Date picker from field was hidden by modal when form was loaded in a modal.
 It is now moved in from of the modal form so it is visible when loading forms in modals.
+* FIXED: Color picker was not working when form was loaded in a modal.
+Color pickers now work when form is loaded in a popup.
+* IMPROVED: HTML for modal forms was using a global, not a class property.
+That's bad, we feel bad, we fixed it.
+Forms in a popup FTW!
+* FIXED: Bug affecting auto-populating form field options auto-populated using posts.
+* IMPROVED: You used to not be able to use magic tags for placeholder of select form fields.
+You can now preset select fields in your form using magic tags in the placeholder setting.

 = Caldera Forms 1.4.2 ( August 31, 2016 ) =
 * ADDED: caldera_forms_new_form_modal_bottom Runs at the bottom of the new forms modal.